tensorflow/gnn/tensorflow_gnn/docs/guide/schema.md

 ```

 These edges are weighted with a single float-pointing value: the fraction of the
-video the user has watched).
-The shape of this tensor will be `[B, E]`, where
-`E` is the number of edges in that particular edge set.
-Because watch_fraction
-is a scalar, we do not provide a shape.
+video the user has watched.
+Because watch_fraction is a scalar, we do not
+provide a shape: the default `[]` is correct.

 ### Homogeneous Graphs (Co-Watch Edges)